centic9/cover-the-world/README.md

 map is often known as "tile-hunting".

-This project can be used both as library in other projects and directly as a set of applications which process data so that it can be visualized on a web page.
+This project can be used both as library in other projects and directly as a set of applications which process data so that you can visualize your covered "tiles" on a web page.

 The flow of data is roughly as follows
 `GPX files -> list of covered tiles (txt) -> GeoJSON file for map-display (js) -> HTML page`